Payout & Taxes 🧾

 CVR, VAT & DVFA

-It will no longer be possible to deliver with Wolt as a company, which means your tax deductions apply differently and DVFA must be personal.
+It’s not possible to deliver with Wolt as a company, which means your tax deductions apply differently and DVFA must be personal.

 Olivier Hollesen